Chicago has Divvy. Milwaukee has Bublr. And McHenry County has #bikeMC.

 While you’re out and about, you can make quick stops by connecting the cable to a bike rack and putting the bike on hold.
 When you’re done for the day, return the bike to any dock and tap “End Rental” in the app.

 Easy as riding a bike.

-With your membership, you can ride for two hours every single day.
+With your membership, you can ride for four hours every single day.
 Want to go for a longer ride?
-Add half an hour for $1.
 Decide to linger over lunch at Duke’s in Crystal Lake and then trek to Woodstock to see the Opera House?
-It’ll only cost $16 for the entire day.
+Add extra time for $2 an hour.

 It’s a big city amenity with small town pricing.